-Topics Type of Action Budgets (EUR million) 2023 Expected EU contribution per project (EUR million) 65 Indicative number of projects expected to be funded Opening: 13 Dec 2022 Deadline(s): 18 Apr 2023 HORIZON-CL5-2023-D1-02-01 RIA 5.00 Around 2.50 2 HORIZON-CL5-2023-D1-02-02 RIA 5.00 Around 5.00 1 Overall indicative budget 10.00 General conditions relating to this call
+Topics Type of Action Budgets (EUR million) Expected EU contribution per project (EUR million) 65 Indicative number of projects expected to be funded Opening: 13 Dec 2022 Deadline(s): 18 Apr 2023 HORIZON-CL5-2023-D1-02-01 RIA 5.00 Around 2.50 2 HORIZON-CL5-2023-D1-02-02 RIA 5.00 Around 5.00 1 Overall indicative budget 10.00

-Admissibility conditions The conditions are described in General Annex A. Eligibility conditions The conditions are described in General Annex B. Financial and operational capacity and The criteria are described in General Annex
+General conditions relating to this call Admissibility conditions The conditions are described in General Annex A. Eligibility conditions The conditions are described in General Annex B. Financial and operational capacity and The criteria are described in General Annex

-64 The Director-General responsible for the call may decide to open the call up to one month prior to or after the envisaged date(s) of opening.
-The Director-General responsible may delay the deadline(s) by up to two months.
-All deadlines are at 17.00.00 Brussels local time.
+The Director-General responsible for the call may decide to open the call up to one month prior to or after the envisaged date(s) of opening.